Created by Michael Wiley

 Joe muddles through it all with a plodding, dogged determination, making mistakes along the way (and not always learning from them), but that makes for a nice change from some of the over-boiled histronics that many of his more turbo-charged, infallible fellow fictional eyes indulge in, giving him an affable, regular Joe quality.

-And it's served Joe well in two (and counting) sequels.
+And it's served Joe well in two (and counting) sequels, including the Shamus-winning A Bad Night's Sleep (2011).

-Michael Wiley is a lit professor at North Florida University and assures us a second Joe Kozmarski mystery is on its way.
+Michael Wiley is a lit professor at North Florida University specializing in 18th and early 19th century British literature, and also the creator of former death row inmate turned P.I.
+Franky Dast.
 He lives in Jacksonville, Florida.

 INQUIRING EDITORS WANT TO KNOW DEPARTMENT